Magdalena Hlengwa

-Magdalena Duduzile Hlengwa (born 21 November 1951) is a South African politician who has been a Member of the National Assembly of South Africa since May 2019.
+Magdalena Duduzile Hlengwa (born 21 November 1951) is a South African politician who served as a Member of the National Assembly of South Africa from May 2019 until May 2024.
 Hlengwa is a member of the Inkatha Freedom Party.

 Early life and career

 Hlengwa was born on 21 November 1951 in Melmoth in the former Natal Province.
 Her mother was a housewife, while her father worked on the railway.
 Her mother was also from the Biyela clan.
 Hlengwa matriculated from Masibumbane High School in Ulundi.
 She trained as a nurse but her family did not approve of her working late-night shifts, so she then worked as a teacher.

-Between 1998 and 2011, she was principal of Zalizwi Primary School in Ulundi.
+Between 1998 and 2011, Hlengwa was principal of Zalizwi Primary School in Ulundi.

 Parliamentary career

-In 2019, she stood for election to the South African National Assembly as 5th on the Inkatha Freedom Party's regional list.
+In 2019, Hlengwa stood for election to the South African National Assembly as 5th on the Inkatha Freedom Party's regional list.
 At the May election, Hlengwa won a seat in the National Assembly.
 Hlengwa received her committee assignments on 27 June 2019.

+Hlengwa was not ranked high enough on the IFP list to be turned to parliament following the 2024 general election.